Why I Don't Believe in Evil

 To Believe in Heaven and Hell Is to Believe in Nothing

-Now, I have to admit, I have no counter-arguments for those folks who would slap me with some made-man books with all those artistically done illustrations of demonic entities and some stories attached.
+Now, I have to admit, I have no counter-arguments for those folks who would slap me with some man-made books with all those artistically done illustrations of demonic entities and some stories attached.

-I mean, I can't and I won't try to debunk something that folks firmly believe in possibly for the most of their lives - it's everyone's right to believe whatever they please.
+I mean, I can't and I won't try to debunk something that folks firmly believe in possibly for the most of their lives --- it's everyone's right to believe whatever they please.
 The only thing is that it includes me and my right as well---so here I go sharing my own reasoning about evil.

-You see, since for the most of my life I have been exposed to their beliefs, it's only fair that I share mine.
-By sharing I won't even try to do what they have been doing - to make a believer out of me.
+You see, since for the most of my life I have been exposed to others' beliefs, it's only fair that I share mine.
+By sharing I won't even try to do what they have been doing --- to make a believer out of me, that is.
 So, all I have in my corner of the ring is not a millennia old indoctrination, but only my logical mind.

 What ever Happened to Trust?